Aaah, Christmas in Israel. After spending many a Christmas here in Israel, we’ve gotten to know exactly what makes the Holy Land tick come Santa time!

 Celebrate Christmas in Jesus’ hometown of Nazareth

 This article includes an official guide to what’s on in Nazareth this December (scroll down past the Bethlehem events to see).
 You might be surprised to know there’s an annual Christmas Parade, plus a Midnight Mass in the ever impressive Church of the Annunciation!
-And there is also an annual Christmas Market in Nazareth that typically lasts for a week or so in the run-up to Christmas (not quite the Christmas markets you might be familiar with back home, but hey, it’s a market, it’s Christmas, what’s not to enjoy!).
+And there is also an annual Christmas Market in Nazareth that typically lasts for a week or so in the run-up to Christmas (not quite the Christmas markets you might be familiar with back home, but hey, it’s a market, it’s Christmas in Israel, what’s not to enjoy!).

 Celebrate Christmas in Tel Aviv